For General Information: (740) 374-1400

 , Answer Section, ,

 Tendons are tough bands of fibrous tissue that connect muscles to bone.
-Tendinitis usually occurs when repetitive motions, stress or repeat injuries irritate a tendon over time.
-Commonly affected joints include the shoulders, elbows, wrists, knees and heels.
+The name for an inflamed tendon is tendinitis.
+Tendinitis usually happens when repetitive motions, stress or repeat injuries irritate a tendon over time.
+It’s common for tendinitis to affect joints such as the shoulders, elbows, wrists, knees and heels.

-If you experience a sudden injury to a tendon, ice can reduce pain and swelling.
-Ice the area for 15 to 20 minutes every 4 to 6 hours — and put a towel or cloth between the ice pack and your skin.
+After a sudden injury to a tendon, ice can ease pain and swelling.
+Ice the area for 15 to 20 minutes every 4 to 6 hours.
+And be sure to put a towel or cloth between the ice pack and your skin.

-Heat may be more helpful for chronic tendon pain, often called tendinopathy or tendinosis.
-Heat can increase blood flow, which may help promote healing of the tendon.
-Heat also relaxes muscles, which can relieve pain.
+Heat may be more helpful for ongoing tendon pain, often called tendinopathy or tendinosis.
+Heat can boost blood flow, and that may help the tendon heal.
+Heat also can ease pain by relaxing muscles.